nhsbsa/nhsbsa-digital-playbook/src/data-visualisation/colour/cat-data.md

 :::

-For categorical data, the following colours taken from the NHS identity guideleines can be used:
+For categorical data, the following colours taken from the NHS identity guidelines can be used:

 |       Colour       |   Tint   |   Hex Code    |
 |--------------------|----------|---------------|